EmiliaPsacharopoulos/Quadruped-8dof-Robot/Wiring/ESP32 Module Wiring/README.md

-Follow the following steps to make the adapter.
+Follow the following steps to make the circuit.

 | Step Description | Visual |
 | --- | --- |